Affordable Housing

 - Protection of tenants and related supportive programs, including pathways to home ownership.

-Affordable Housing can include public and private housing developments as well as “scattered site” housing in the open market.
+Affordable Housing can include public and private housing developments as well as housing in the open market.
 Tenants receive rental subsidies and other support to help them obtain housing and stay housed.

-The Board of Supervisors approved a comprehensive affordable housing plan in 2015 and 2017 that currently invests $100 million every year to build and rehab low and very low-income housing.
-They also passed motions that established the Affordable Housing Programs Budget Unit, Affordable Housing Coordinating Committee, and the Affordable Housing Outcomes Report.
-All were consolidated into the Homeless Initiative in 2021.
+The Board of Supervisors approved a comprehensive affordable housing plan in 2015 and 2017 that invests $100 million annually to build and rehab low- and very low-income housing.
+The Board also established the Affordable Housing Programs Budget Unit, Affordable Housing Coordinating Committee, and the Affordable Housing Outcomes Report, which were consolidated into the Homeless Initiative in 2021.

 The County uses a variety of tools to increase the housing stock for people experiencing, or at risk of, homelessness.